 Information on the SP's spouse/partner is provided in both the SP file and the OP file.
 Some variables are only available on the sensitive files (e.g. month marriage ended, month and year of birth and age in single years).
-The tables on the following pages summarize key information available for Round 1 and for later rounds starting in Round 2.
+The tables on the following pages summarize key information available in the first round of interview(Round 1 for 2011 cohort or Round 5 for 2015 new sample) and for later rounds.
 Here we provide a brief description.

-In Round 1, all information pertains to the current spouse or partner.
+In the first round of interview (Round 1 or 5), all information pertains to the current spouse or partner.
 Users can find marital status, spouse id, gender, age in categories, education, whether the spouse/partner needs personal care, and information about where the spouse/partner lives on the SP public use file.
 Month and year of birth and age are found on the SP sensitive demographic file.
 On the OP file, the spouse/partner can be identified by the spouse/partner relationship indicator and the more general variable indicating type of relationship to SP.
 Spouse/partner's gender, categorical age, and whether in the SP's household are on the public file, whereas month and year of birth and age in single years are on the OP sensitive demographic file.

-Round 1 Spouse/Partner information SP file variable OP file variable Item(s) Marital status hh1martlstat 1 HH1
+Round 1 or 5 Spouse/Partner information SP file variable(#=1 OP file variable (# = 1 Item(s) or 5) or 5) Marital status hh#martlstat HH1 ID hh#dspouseid opid Relationship is Spouse/Partner op#spouprtnr HH4A1 Relationship to SP op#relatnshp HH4A1 Gender hh#spgender op#gender HH5 Month of Birth hh#modob (s) op#birthmo (s) HH6A Year of Birth hh#yrdob (s) op#birthyr (s) нн6С Age Category hh#dspouage op#dage HH7, HH8 Age in Single Years hh#dspousage (s) op#age (s) HH7, HH8 Education level hh#spouseduc op#eduspo HH9 Needs Personal Care hh#spoupchlp HH10 SP Lives with Spouse/Partner hh#livwthspo op#prsninhh HH11 Kind of Place Spouse/Partner Lives hh#placekind HH12 SP Living Arrangement (incl. w, w/o spouse) hh#dlvngarrg Derived

-ID hh1dspouseid opid Relationship is Spouse/Partner op1spouprtnr HH4A1 Relationship to SP op1relatnshp HH4A1 Gender hh1spgender op1gender HH5 Month of Birth hh1modob (s) op1birthmo (s) HH6A Year of Birth hh1yrdob (s) op1birthyr (s) нн6С Age Category hh1dspouage op1dage HH7, HH8 Age in Single Years hh1dspousage (s) op1age (s) HH7, HH8 Education level hh1spouseduc op1eduspo1 HH9 Needs Personal Care hh1spoupchlp HH10 SP Lives with Spouse/Partner hh1livwthspo op1prsninhh HH11 Kind of Place Spouse/Partner Lives hh1placekind HH12 SP Living Arrangement (incl. w, w/o spouse) hh1dlvngarrg Derived s=available on sensitive file
+(s)=available on sensitive file

-Starting in Round 2, some information pertains only to a new spouse/partner since the prior round; other variables include information on the current spouse (either from a prior round or new this round).
+Starting in Round 2 (for 2011 cohort) or Round 6 (for 2015 new sample), some information pertains only to a new spouse/partner since the prior round; other variables include information on the current spouse (either from a prior round or new this round).
 In the event of a new spouse, the interview items contain information for the new spouse, but derived variables have been created to combine prior information (current spouse who is same as prior round or new spouse).
-Variable labels in these cases will read "Update and New." .
+Variable labels in these cases will read "Update and New."
 In instances where the information is simply carried forward from the time it was added (e.g. education of spouse) it will read "When Added."